CQCL/pytket-quantinuum/docs/index.md

 pip install pytket-quantinuum
 ```

-For example usage see the [pytket-quantinuum section](https://docs.quantinuum.com/h-series/trainings/getting_started/pytket_quantinuum/pytket_quantinuum.html) of the H-series documentation.
+For example usage see the [pytket-quantinuum section](https://docs.quantinuum.com/h-series/trainings/getting_started/pytket_quantinuum/pytket_quantinuum.html) of the Quantinuum hardware documentation.

 :::{note}
 pytket-quantinuum is not compatible with Quantinuum Nexus.
 For guidance on how to access H-Series through Nexus, please see the [Nexus documentation](https://docs.quantinuum.com/nexus) and the [qnexus](https://pypi.org/project/qnexus/) Python package.